DC Foster Care Background Check and Clearances: What Every Adult Must Complete

 Timing Your Clearances

-All four background checks and the Clean Hands certification can be initiated the moment you submit your application — they don't require you to complete TIPS-MAPP training first.
-Start them immediately.
-FBI fingerprint checks in particular can take several weeks, and you cannot be licensed until all clearances are returned and reviewed.
+Ask your agency whether the four background checks and Clean Hands certification can be initiated when you submit your application or should be sequenced with other steps.
+You cannot be licensed until all required clearances are returned and reviewed.

 Renewals